GerhardOfRivia/GerhardOfRivia.github.io/_posts/2019-12-09-Python-and-RabbitMQ.md

 ---
 layout: posts
-excerpt: Python and Pika for RabbitMQ
+excerpt: Message queues and Python.
+Using Pika in python.
+What is Pika?
+Pika is a python package for RabbitMQ.
 ---

 **Why?**